Asabeneh/30-Days-Of-Python/CURRICULUM_GUIDE.md

 ## Proof before progress

 Do not mark a day complete because the page loaded or because a command produced output.
-A day is banked when you can explain the data flow, pass the relevant checks, make the starter behave differently by changing a controlled input, complete the core practice, and name at least one limitation or edge case.
+A day is banked when you can explain the data flow, pass the relevant checks, make the starter behave differently by changing a controlled input, answer the numbered exercises, and name at least one limitation or edge case.

 ## Full blueprint